 We warmly welcome follow up enquiries to the Margaret Beaufort Institute of Theology from international applicants, but these frequently asked questions should be checked first so you have a clear idea of what will be involved.

 - Students from outside the UK (England, Wales, Scotland and Northern Ireland) are considered international students.

 - International student fees are set by the awarding universities.
-It is our normal practice to provide bursaries for good applicants from developing countries.
-Please check our information on bursaries.

 - Applied and been accepted onto your chosen course